hibernatus-hacker/bardo/README.md

 iex> Bardo.Examples.Applications.Fx.test_best_agent(:fx_example)
 ```

+The FX example:
+- Uses EUR/USD forex historical data (located in priv/fx_tables/)
+- Evolves neural networks that take price patterns as input and produce trading signals
+- Evaluates agents based on trading performance metrics (profit/loss, win rate, drawdown)
+- Provides a backtesting function to evaluate the best agent on out-of-sample data

+When you run this example, you'll see detailed output including:
+- Experiment configuration (population size, data window, generations)
+- Progress indicators as the evolution runs
+- Detailed test results showing trading metrics when you run test_best_agent

+This example is particularly interesting for those interested in applying machine learning to financial markets, as it demonstrates how neuroevolution can discover non-linear patterns in time series data.

 See the [examples documentation](docs/examples.md) for more details on these examples, their configurations, and what to expect when running them.

 ### Troubleshooting Common Issues